 The minister had indicated that the South Baffin region has been identified to have the highest rates of reports being made to our social workers.
-The report indicates that 716 children came forward to disclose instances of physical harm, 687 of them were here in South Baffin, that's 95 percent.
-Of the 518 children that came forward to report child sexual abuse, 458 were from South Baffin, that's 88 percent.
+Mr. Speaker, the report indicates that 716 children came forward to disclose instances of physical harm, 687 of whom were here in South Baffin.
+That's 95 percent.
+Of the 518 children that came forward to report child sexual abuse, 458 were from South Baffin.
+That's 88 percent.

-Mr. Speaker, I've been trying to emphasize the importance of prevention.
-Our government needs to do more to protect youth before they become victimized.
-One matter that I have been indicating is that children are safe at school, but in the evenings and weekends, that is when they're most at risk, and I've been asking our government to do more to open child emergency shelters to ensure that children have a safe place to go at any hour of the day.
+Mr. Speaker, I have been trying to emphasize the importance of prevention, that our government needs to do more to protect youth before they become victimized.
+One matter that I have been indicating is that children are safe at school, but in the evenings and weekends, that is when they're most at risk.
+I have been asking our government to do more to open child emergency shelters to ensure that children have a safe place to go at any hour of the day.

-I would like to ask: Can the minister describe what options have been explored by her department to establish youth shelters in any South Baffin communities, including any initiative being explored for the community of Iqaluit?
+I would like to ask: can the minister describe what options have been explored by her department to establish youth shelters in any South Baffin communities, including any initiatives being explored for the community of Iqaluit?
 Thank you, Mr. Speaker.